FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-16-server-properties.md

 Default Value: false

 Enabling cheats allows server administrators (operators) to use commands that can alter gameplay mechanics, spawn items, teleport players, and more.
+{: .warning}

+> Enabling this option will disable achievements!

 ---